gryphonshafer/Quizzing-Rule-Book/meta/leftovers.md

 #### Preliminary Round Brackets

-The following are pairings for preliminary round quizzing with three quizzes per team.
-(In quizzes with four to six teams, some teams compete with each other twice.)
+The following are pairings for preliminary round quizzing with 3 quizzes per team.
+(In quizzes with 4 to 6 teams, some teams compete with each other twice.)

-Four teams
+4 teams

 1. ABC
 2. DAB
 3. CDA
 4. BCD

-Five teams
+5 teams

 1. ABC
 2. DEA